The Centre’s Financial Statement provides a summary of our income and expenditure for the 2020 calendar year.

 The Centre receives funding from, the Australian Research Council (ARC) and the Centre’s administering and collaborating organisations.
 In addition to cash, our administering, collaborating and partner organisations provide significant resources through ‘in-kind’ contributions, mainly in the form of our Chief Investigators and Associate Investigators time, space, central computing and networking.
-We also source additional funding via industry engagement and relevant industry projects, raising over $39 million to date.
+We also source additional funding via industry engagement and relevant industry projects, raising over $52.9 million in the last seven years.

 INCOME AND EXPENDITURE

 The Centre Executive Committee determines budget allocations for research projects and major centre activities.
 All nodes contribute to the Centre’s operating costs, although the majority of the Centre’s significant operational expenses are managed by QUT as the Centre’s administering node.
-Indexation funds have largely been used in support of strategic initiatives and in 2019 this included two research projects and approval to run an Ethics in Robotics Workshop in 2020.
+Indexation funds have largely been used in support of strategic initiatives and in 2020 this included funding the Best of ACRV project.
 These funds are also used to cover 50% of the salary of female postdoctoral research fellows, and travel support to Centre events for Centre staff with parenting commitments.
 These initiatives are one response designed to address some of the structural barriers preventing female participation in robotics and computer vision.

 SUMMARY OF CONTRIBUTIONS FROM ALL CENTRE PARTNERS